aptech/docs/docs/CR-glm.rst

         Possion -- nature log.
     :type link: String

-    :param ctl: An instance of a glmControl structure.
-For an instance named
+    :param ctl:   For an instance named
         ct1, the members are:
-    :type ctl: TODO
+    :type ctl: An instance of a glmControl structure

     .. csv-table::
         :widths: auto